Pet Circle

 Environmental Factors

 Environmental factors are those around us that affect our body temperature; such as the summer heat and humidity.
-Factors such as ventilation, shade, access to water, excessive exercise and enclosed spaces can all increase your dog's risk of heatstroke.
-Your pet may also be more susceptible to the heat if they have not yet acclimatised to the area you live in; they can take up to 60 days to acclimatise.
+Factors that can increase your dog's risk of heatstroke:

 Predisposing Internal Factors

-For example, puppies and senior dogs are predisposed to heatstroke.
+• Age - puppies and senior dogs are predisposed to heatstroke

 Heatstroke can be fatal and is considered a medical emergency!
 Your dog requires immediate attention and the sooner they get to a vet, the better their prognosis.
 However, you will need to start the cooling process before transporting your dog.